Home > Getting a Long Stay Visa for Portugal: What to Do in 2026

 There are even more types, including sub-types, within each of these categories.
 For example, there are work visas for entrepreneurs, highly qualified individuals, etc.

-You may also see Portugal long stay visas referred to as national visas and Type D visas.
-While the terminology is different, they all refer to the same thing: a visa that allows a foreigner to spend more than 90 days in Portugal.
+You may also see Portugal long-stay visas referred to as national visas and Type D visas.
+They're the same thing.

-There are several steps in the visa application process for long stays in Portugal.
+There are several steps in the visa application process.
 While it can seem a bit overwhelming at first, the process is reasonably straightforward.

 Part of the process is making sure that you meet the necessary qualifications for obtaining a national visa.